robinmonjo/sc-redis/README.md

 You can read more about [**how the image is built**](https://github.com/robinmonjo/sc-redis/blob/master/BUILD_IMAGE.md)

-Every `sc-redis` containers will be hooked on the network bridge `scredis0` created on the host.
 Each `sc-redis` process is containerized, totally isolated from the host system or from other running `sc-redis` process.

 For now, redis-server container are ephemeral and will be destroyed when the process exits.
 Do not use it if you need storage persistence.